Learn how to submit suspicious files found in your environment to Symantec Security Response for further review.

 - Your submission will be immediately scanned by our automated system using current certified and current rapid release definitions.
 If this file has been previously submitted, you will receive an automated closing email.
 The email will include the known determination and, if malicious or a security risk, instructions on how to retrieve definitions that will detect the file.

-- If it is determined the file is malicious or a security risk, the engineer will create a signature that will trigger a detection on this file.
+- If Symantec Security Response determines that the file is malicious or is a security risk, the engineer will create a signature that will trigger a detection on this file.
 They will then pass the submission on to a Quality Assurance (QA) engineer.

 - Once the QA engineer has verified that the signature correctly identifies the file, that engineer will close the submission process and an automated email message will be sent.
 This message will indicate the determination on the file and include instructions on how to download definitions that contain the detection.